 This program loads the time zone tables in the

 This program is used after a MySQL upgrade operation.
-It checks tables for incompatibilities and repairs them if necessary, and updates the grant tables with any changes that have been made in newer versions of MySQL.
+It updates the grant tables with any changes that have been made in newer versions of MySQL, and checks tables for incompatibilities and repairs them if necessary.
 See Section 4.4.7, “mysql_upgrade — Check and Upgrade MySQL Tables”.

 MySQL client programs that connect to the MySQL server: